 A description for the line item.
 It's automatically entered if you've selected to use the default narration for the description.

 Select the account to assign the journal line item to.
-All accounts from your chart of accounts are available except Accounts Receivable, Accounts Payable, Unpaid Expense Claims and your bank accounts.
+Some system accounts can't be selected in a Manual Journal.
+These include Accounts Receivable, Accounts Payable, Unpaid Expense Claims, Inventory accounts, Unrealised Currency Gains, Bank Revaluations and bank accounts.